 Jam Thumbprint Cookies - Egg-Less Jam Cookies

 It is always a pleasure to step into the new year and cherish the old ones.
-I am really excited to begin my New Year blogging with these very simple Jam thumbprint cookies that I had pinned from here.
-This Jam cookie (as my kids called it) is made with very few basic ingredients and is a great way to try out different flavors with different preserves.
+I am really excited to begin my New Year blogging with these very simple Jam thumbprint cookies that I pinned from here.

 some jam thumbprint cookies with glass of milk

 I had a jar of the apricot preserve that was begging to be used.
-My boy's did not care for it in the sandwiches and hence it was left untouched.
+My boys did not care for it in the sandwiches and hence it was left untouched.
 I was planning on making the entire batch with the apricot preserve hoping to use quite a bit of it, but then decided to use it only in half as I was worried the boys might not like it.

 I used strawberry jam for the remaining half.
 Like I thought, my boys were not too keen on the apricot flavor and fought for the strawberry ones.
 My husband on the other hand loved the cookies with the apricot jam and enjoyed the whole batch without any competition.

 These jam thumbprint cookies are mildly sweet with a very flaky texture.
-The cookies just melt in the mouth and are perfect with a glass of milk or for a sneaky after dinner snack.
+The cookies just melt in the mouth and are perfect with a glass of milk or for a sneaky after-dinner snack.

 Preparation time - 10 minutes